SimPicc/Editoria-Digitale/Progetto/index.md

 <div>

-he sporting championships we enjoy now have long, historical roots.
+The sporting championships we enjoy now have long, historical roots.
 The modern Olympic Games were inspired by the Olympics of ancient Greece, reviving and valorising competitions from a time before the industrial and modern world.
 In Ireland, the Tailteann Games can be seen to follow